Common questions and answers to help your understanding

 Can I be helped to access funding for the placement?

-Yes, we can support you to contact your local Authority or NHS (CCG) funders.
-This can take time and we will not be able to agree a move in date until its agreed.
+Yes, we can support you or your loved one to contact your Local Authority or NHS (CCG) funders.
+This can take time, and we will not be able to agree upon you moving in date until it is approved.
 This will include a financial assessment which will determine who funds and at what percentage.
 There may be an expectation for a contribution to be made by the individual or their estate.
 This is covered in the financial assessment.

-You may be funding the placement yourselves which is detailed in a contract between yourselves and Towerview Care.
-If you would like to speak to someone regarding self funding please call Carla Adams our Registered Manager on 01283807422 ext 102 or email her at Carla@towerviewcare.com or you can speak to our Matron Karen Spooner on 01283807422 ext 103 or email her at firstname.lastname@example.org
+You or your loved one may be funding the placement, which is detailed in a contract between yourselves and Towerview Care.
+If you would like to speak to someone regarding self-funding, please call: Carla Adams, our Registered Manager on 01283807422 ext.
+102 or email her at Carla@towerviewcare.com.
+Or you can talk to our Matron Karen Spooner on 01283807422 ext.
+103 or email her at firstname.lastname@example.org.

 Our Head Chef has developed our own varied restaurant-style dining menu, with meals to suit everyone.
-With specialist nutritionist and dieticians input we provide healthy meals to suit all tastes and preferences, including allergies, smaller meals packed with energy for those that require them.
-We offer home-from-home classics and special dietary requirements so there really is something for everyone.
-If someone has an allergy or specifically does not like something on offer there is always an alternative.
+With specialist nutritionist and dietitians’ input, we provide healthy meals to suit all tastes and preferences, including allergies, smaller meals packed with energy for those that require them.
+We offer home-from-home classics and special dietary requirements, so there really is something for everyone.
+If someone has an allergy or does not like something on offer, there is always an alternative.

-Throughout the day, tea, coffee and soft drinks and snacks are readily available, as well as our snack cart which also encourages people to make choices, helps with dexterity and promotes memories.
-To see a sample menu please click here
+Throughout the day, refreshments are available such as tea, coffee and soft drinks and snacks.
+We also have our snack cart, which also encourages people to make choices, helps with dexterity and promotes memories.
+To see a sample menu, please click here

 How many staff are onsite to look after my Mum/ Dad?